 Three charts for investors: anticipating market and currency performance over the next decade

-What returns can we expect from the financial markets in 2026?
-And over the next decade?
+What returns can we expect from financial markets over the next decade?

 Amid questions on the impact of artificial intelligence on global economic productivity, demographic